BIBLE PASSAGE:

 something that sounded good to our own ears, it can be uplifting,

-encouraging, and create confidence for speaking to other groups
+encouraging, and create confidence in us when we speak to other

 But, with these thoughts as a background, we need to consider how